F4llenPotAto/repositories-as-code/README.md

-# repositories-as-code
+# Bootstrap

-Attempts at building github repos using the Terraform provider
+### What this is...

+The purpose of this repo is to bootstrap other repositories.
+This repo was made via the github GUI and not via the Terraform provider.